Digital Marketing Glossary

-This is by no means an exhaustive list of SEO/SEM terminology, but it includes many of the important terms used on this site and elsewhere when talking about SEO and SEM.
-Hopeful this will help more people have a better understanding of digital marketing.
+This is by no means an exhaustive list of Digital Marketing terminology, but it includes many of the important terms used on this site and elsewhere when talking about SEM, SEO, and related topics.
+Hopeful this resource will help more people have a better understanding of the basics of this field.
 Terms are listed in alphabetical order in each section.

 The percentage of all the people shown an ad or link that click on it.
 For example if 100 people are shown an ad online, but only 3 of them click on it, than the CTR is 3%

 CMS (Content Management System)

 Any type of software that someone uses to upload and manage text, images, video, and other media onto their website.
 Common examples are WordPress, Joomla, Drupal, Blogger, and Shopify.

 HTTP (HyperText Transfer Protocol) & HTTPS (HyperText Transfer Protocol Secure)